top of page

 What is mediation?

 Mediation is a voluntary process.
 However, in certain situations a court may make attending mediation mandatory.
-Mediation is an informal process where a mediator helps people with a dispute to reach agreement.
+Mediation is an informal process where a mediator helps people with a dispute to reach an agreement.
 The mediation process identifies important issues, clarifies misunderstandings, explores solutions, and negotiates settlement.

 What kind of cases can I mediate?

-As a mediator I can handle any civil action filed in a court in which the court has continuing jurisdiction, except civil commitments, adoption proceedings, habeas corpus and extraordinary writs, juvenile delinquency, or dependency and neglect cases.
+As a general civil mediator I can handle any civil action filed in a court in which the court has continuing jurisdiction, except civil commitments, adoption proceedings, habeas corpus and extraordinary writs, juvenile delinquency, or dependency and neglect cases.
 The term "Extraordinary writs" does not encompass claims or applications for injunctive relief.

 IMG_4073.JPG